Geronimo (alpaca): Death and aftermath

 A more detailed post-mortem report, released to Macdonald in September 2021, stated that the lesions found on Geronimo's neck area were atypical of bovine TB and there was "an occasional low number of red blood cells" in his lungs.
 Macdonald and her veterinary advisers stated in October that the report showed that he did not have the disease and had suffered a traumatic death.
 DEFRA responded by stating that it would take months to confirm whether he had the disease.
-On 10 December 2021 Defra stated postmortem tests to establish whether Geronomo had been infected with bovine bTB had been inconclusive.
-The Guardian wrote, "Iain McGill, a veterinary scientist who has advised Macdonald [Geronomo's owner], said it was a "very sad day."
+On 10 December 2021 Defra stated postmortem tests to establish whether Geronimo had been infected with bovine bTB had been inconclusive.
+The Guardian wrote, "Iain McGill, a veterinary scientist who has advised Macdonald [Geronimo's owner], said it was a "very sad day."
 He said he believed the failure to culture bacteria showed it was "extremely unlikely" that Geronimo had TB."
 The BBC wrote, "The veterinary nurse [Macdonald] consistently argued the Enferplex test was fundamentally flawed.
 She said the reason Geronimo had tested positive was because as part of the test he was primed with tuberculin - a purified protein derivative of bovine TB bacteria."

-The Animal and Plant Health Agency (APHA) has completed its culture testing work for the alpaca known as 'Geronimo', which tested positive for bovine tuberculosis (bTB) twice using highly specific tests.

-In September, APHA specialist vets completed an initial post-mortem examination of the animal, which revealed the presence of TB-like lesions.
-These have since been undergoing further testing to determine the source of possible infection.

-APHA has [today] confirmed that it was not possible to culture bacteria from tissue samples taken at post-mortem examination, meaning that it will not be possible to carry out Whole Genome Sequencing in order to try to understand how the alpaca caught the disease.
-This does not mean the animal was free of bTB infection because it had previously twice tested positive using highly specific, validated and reliable tests.

-Chief Veterinary Officer Christine Middlemiss said:

-This animal tested positive for bovine tuberculosis on two separate occasions using highly specific tests.
-Due to the complexity of the disease, further testing has not enabled us to use Whole Genome Sequencing to try to understand how the animal became infected in the first place.